oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Increase application performance (Ubuntu)

 In behat we have such isolators ([see Feature isolation](#Feature isolation)) to make behat features independent to each other.
-One of that isolator is database.
+One of those isolators is a database.
-It create database dump before start execution, then drop and restore from dump after each feature.
+It creates database dump before start execution, then drops it and restores it from dump after each feature.
-This can take a while.
-In modern PC it can take up to 2 minutes.
+This can take a while (up to 2 minutes).
 If you run behat tests often you would like to decrease this time.
-To boost database isolator you can mount database directory to ram.
+To boost database isolator you can mount database directory to RAM.
 We will use [tmpfs](https://en.wikipedia.org/wiki/Tmpfs)

 Create a tmpfs directory: